CarolLuca/LegalNERo/README.md

 nlp = spacy.load("en_core_web_sm", disable=["tagger", "parser"])
 nlp = English().from_disk("/model", disable=["ner"])
 ```
 If you only need a Doc object with named entities, there’s no need to run all pipeline components on it – that can potentially make processing much slower.
-Instead, you can use the disable keyword argument on nlp.pipe to temporarily disable the components during processing:
+Instead, you can use the disable keyword argument on the nlp.pipe to temporarily disable the components during processing:

 Disable for processing: